-A central idea of iterative policy gradient-based methods is minimising regret\footnote{One can regard minimising regret as one solution concept for multi-agent learning problems, similar to the reward maximisation in single-agent learning.}.
-A learning rule achieves no-regret, also called \emph{Hannan consistency} in game theoretical terms \citep{hannan1957approximation}, if, intuitively speaking, against any set of opponents it yields a payoff that is no less than the payoff the learning agent could have obtained by playing any one of its pure strategies in hindsight.
+A central idea of iterative methods for EFGs is minimising regret\footnote{One can regard minimising regret as one solution concept for multiagent learning problems, similar to the reward maximisation in single-agent learning.}.
+A learning rule achieves no-regret, also called \emph{Hannan consistency} in game theoretical terms \cite{hannan1957approximation}, if, intuitively speaking, against any set of opponents it yields a payoff that is no less than the payoff the learning agent could have obtained by playing any one of its pure strategies in hindsight.
 Recall the reward function under a given policy $\boldsymbol{\pi}=(\pi^i, \pi^{-i})$ in Eq. (\ref{eq:efg-reward}); the (average) regret of player $i$ is defined by:

 A no-regret algorithm satisfies $ \mathsf{Reg}_T^i \rightarrow 0$ as $T \rightarrow \infty$ with probability $1$.
 When Eq. (\ref{eq:regret}) equals zero, all agents are acting with their best response to others, which essentially forms a NE.
-Therefore, one can regard regret as a type of ``distance" to NE.
-As one would expect, the single-agent Q-learning procedure can be shown to be Hannan consistent in a stochastic game against opponents playing stationary policies \citep{shoham2008multiagent} [Chapter 7] since the optimal Q-function guarantees the best response.
+Therefore, one can regard regret as a type of ``distance'' to NE.
+As one would expect, the single-agent Q-learning procedure can be shown to be Hannan consistent in a stochastic game against opponents playing stationary policies \cite{shoham2008multiagent} [Chapter 7] since the optimal Q-function guarantees the best response.
 In contrast, the Minimax-Q algorithm in Eq. (\ref{eq:comp_equilibrium}) is not Hannan consistent because if the opponent plays a sub-optimal strategy, Minimax-Q is unable to exploit the opponent due to the over-conservativeness in terms of over-estimating its opponents.